Image Trail

 In this example:

 There must be the same number of values in a times array as there are keyframes for that property.
 If times is omitted, the keyframes are spread evenly across the duration.
-You can read more about this in the Motion animate function documentation.
+You can read more about this in the Motion docs.

 The component reuses DOM elements rather than creating new ones for each animation.
 It maintains a fixed set of ImageTrailItem elements that get recycled as needed.
 When an item needs to be triggered again, the component updates its position and restarts the animation without having to remove and remount elements in the DOM.
 For this recycling to work properly, make sure to define both initial and final states in the keyframes prop, as explained in the example above.